osposweb/osposweb.github.io/Purchasing.md

 **[daN4cat]** Please note that as purchases there are returns that result in a Credit Note.
 This is quite common.
 Faulty goods have a return request, a pick up and then pend on Credit note issuing from the Supplier.
 **[daN4cat]** Please note that purchase could be made in different currencies, it's not unusual here in the UK to buy good from EU zone and get invoices in Euro.
 Then at payment time you have the conversion and you know how much you paid in GBP.
 That's for the sake of tracking expenditure per supplier.

+### Receiving Rules

+* At the point of receiving the user should be able to provide any missing item information such as UPC code, suppier id, or vendor number or vendor id (Vendor here represents the manufacturer of the product that is used in my environment to uniquely identify the product since not all items have UPC codes and the suppler's item id is not reliably unique.)

+### Payables Rules

 ## Questions

 * There was a requirement requested to store an invoice pdf format with payment terms and deadline.
-I'm not clear if this is a requirement for OSPOS or for a document storage system.
+I'm not clear if this is a requirement for OSPOS or for a document storage system. _Question answered and incorporated in the document_

+* [daN4cat] We talk of vendor but OSPOS has concept of Supplier. with Agency as a field.
+Is this the same?  _Answer: Yes.
+The corrections have been made.
+However, I'm not clear on what an Agency is in this context.
+I assumed it was a European thing.
+Can someone explain the role between a supplier and an Agency for me?_

+* [daN4cat] There is a concept of order confirmation that might not match your original order due to the fact that they discontinued items, or changed items for a newer one, and etc. This piece of incoming information needs to be stored as could come as pdf over an email from the supplier.
+Suppliers invoice needs to be stored as can come as pdf or can be scanned to a pdf.  _Reponse: This has been added to the requirements._

+* [daN4cat] A point to consider here is that barcodes for new items are not known until you receive the goods. _Response this has been incorporated in the requirements under a new topic of Receiving Rules which will represent changes to the receiving process that will need to be made._

-**[daN4cat]** We receive suppliers' order confirmation and invoices over email in pdf formats, those files should be attached to the PO.
-Also payment amount, currency, payment form and deadline should be added at the time the invoice is added to the PO, once the goods are received.
+* [daN4cat] We receive suppliers' order confirmation and invoices over email in pdf formats, those files should be attached to the PO.Also payment amount, currency, payment form and deadline should be added at the time the invoice is added to the PO, once the goods are received.
 So the payment deadline notification is flagged or visible from an office view.
+As said we should manage the supplier invoice life cycle with payment due dates until it's paid.
+Also we should consider cases of "Sale or Return", so invoice could be issued for the purpose of formalising the movement of goods (e.g. fiscal and insurance reasons) but could be paid later. _Response: Will start incorporating a simple Payables Management component in the purchasing system.
+Running out of time at the moment so will come back to this very soon._

 ## Definitions/Structure